 The general downward trend of HRA expenditure relates to the reduction in New Build Properties and a reduction in major works due to the need to set-aside funds for the repayment of debt.
-Current plans are to complete on the purchase of twelve new homes by the end of 2020/21, having completed the purchase of nine earlier in the year.
+The completion on the purchase of 14 new properties has been successful during 2021 with the addition of 9 houses and 5 bungalows being added to the Councils housing stock.
 The major repairs have a five-year plan for improving Council properties to decent homes standard.